Skip to main content

 Notice that __copyinit__() does not copy the UnsafePointer value (doing so would make the copied value refer to the same data memory address as the original value, which is a shallow copy).
 Instead, we initialize a new UnsafePointer to allocate a new block of memory, and then copy over all the heap-allocated values (this is a deep copy).

-Thus, when we copy an instance of HeapArray, each copy has its own value on the heap, so changes to one value do not affect the other, as shown here:
+Thus, when we copy an instance of HeapArray, each copy has its own set of values on the heap, so changes to one array do not affect the other, as shown here:

 fn copies():